Raiondesu/intl-schematic/packages/intl-schematic/README.md

 Comprehensive documentation is in progress.

-See a simple example below and don't be afraid to take a look into the sources to find out more.
+See a simplified example below and don't be afraid to take a look into the sources to find out more.

 ### Define a translation document